 A Final Note

-The opening paragraph of your essay may be easier for you to write once you’ve already drafted your body paragraphs.
-Once you know where your essay is going, it can be easier to introduce it to your readers.
+When figuring out how to write an introduction paragraph, realize that the opening paragraph of your essay may be easier for you to write once you’ve already drafted your body paragraphs.
+Once you know where your essay is going, it can be easier to know how to write an introduction paragraph for your readers.
 If you find yourself getting stuck on the introduction, shift your focus to the main body of the essay; then, come back to it after you’ve read through your work.